rizinorg/book/src/visual_mode/visual_disassembly.md

 ### Usage of the Cursor for Inserting/Patching...

-Remember that, to be able to actually edit files loaded in radare2, you have to start it with the `-w` option.
+Remember that, to be able to actually edit files loaded in rizin, you have to start it with the `-w` option.
 Otherwise a file is opened in read-only mode.

 Pressing lowercase `c` toggles the cursor mode.
 When this mode is active, the currently selected byte (or byte range) is highlighted.